johann-lau/Bot/README.md

 Author Image Link
 Footer
 ```
+For the color, please input a decimal value from 0 to 16777215.
+Not sure which color?
+Use our `=color R G B` or `=color #hex` command to fetch the decimal value.

 You might want to add fields to your embed.
 For every field, insert 3 lines to the bottom of your command.
 ```